juanchoclasses/promises-typescript-public/src/Animals/ANIMALS-README.md

 This array contains various animals, each with a name and a location, allowing the program to simulate different environments where the animals can be found.

-### Getting Data for the Grid in `promises.ts`
+### Getting Data for the Grid in `Animals.ts`

-In the `promises.ts` file, the grid is populated with animal data using the `ItemGenerator` class.
+In the `Animals.ts` file, the grid is populated with animal data using the `ItemGenerator` class.
 There are two different methods to refresh the grid, each showcasing a different way to handle asynchronous operations:

 1. **Parallel Refresh (`refreshGrid`)**: In this method, data for all the grid elements is fetched concurrently using `Promise.all()`.
 This is useful to demonstrate how multiple asynchronous requests can be executed in parallel, reducing the overall wait time for data fetching.